ramzy-iam/TaskM/libs/service-providers/feature-details/README.md

-# serviceProviders-feature-details
+# service-providers-feature-details

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test serviceProviders-feature-details` to execute the unit tests.
+Run `nx test service-providers-feature-details` to execute the unit tests.